 The following is an example of an empty sub

 Sub WriteValues() End Sub

-You declare the Sub by using Sub and the name.
-When you give it a name keep the following in mind
+You declare the sub by using the Sub keyword and the name you wish to give the sub.
+When you give it a name keep the following in mind:

 - The name must begin with a letter and cannot contain spaces.

 - The name must be unique in the current workbook.